(UPDATED: October 2021)

 4. Conduct Engaging Online Marketing Webinars and Meetings

-Rather than forgoing an in-person seminar or weekly meeting due to the recent course of events, consider ways to host or facilitate events online.
+Consider ways to host or facilitate events online rather than forgoing an in-person seminar or weekly meeting.
 Virtual conferences and webinars are commonplace for businesses that operate globally.
 At the same time, they work just as well on a national and local scale for smaller companies marketing their goods and services.

-Over 75% of webinars have 50 attendees or fewer, and 67% of online registrations are for one-hour webinars.
-These statistics are key facts to keep in mind when creating an engaging virtual event in addition to building your marketing database.
+Over 75% of webinars have 50 attendees or fewer, and 67% of online registrations are one-hour webinars.
+These statistics are vital facts to keep in mind when creating an engaging virtual event in addition to building your marketing database.

 5. Learn to BUILD and Enhance Existing Business Relationships

 Always remember that your existing business clients and customers may benefit from other services or solutions you provide.
 We’re talking about services that may help them improve profitability during these challenging times.
-This pandemic has caused major disruptions in the way we all typically conduct business.
-However, if you can provide more useful solutions and strategies to existing customers, everyone has the opportunity to advance.
+This pandemic has caused significant disruptions in the way we all typically conduct business.
+However, if you can provide existing customers with more valuable solutions and strategies, everyone has the opportunity to advance while you build business.